 Let us configure a free sample based on your specification.

 This article compares the two products giving an overview of the reasoning behind the decision to choose SiMX over Datawatch.
 Before getting into details here are a few generalized points outlining the advantages of TextConverter over Modeler/Monarch:

 More power - wider range of covered tasks, richer feature set, open architecture.

 Easier to use - better user interface, more visual support, more automated group actions, more transparency in data tracking.

 Better customer support - more responsive, quickly growing base of downloadable samples, videos and other online support materials.

-Less expensive - customers can expect to save 50% plus.
+Less expensive - depending on the product edition, customers can expect to save from 15% to 60%.

 Supported Tasks: With significantly less effort TextConverter can handle all the tasks that Modeler can, but the inverse is not true.
 TextConverter is not only much easier to configure, but it also covers a much wider spectrum of document formats in visual mode and adds a whole new class of tasks that require more sophisticated logic than simple positional and/or tag-based extraction.

 Records Recognition: Instead of a Modeler/Monarch's one line "trap" configured on a per character basis using a proprietary language, TextConverter offers a much more flexible and intuitive multiline, per field definitions employing a standard regular expression syntax.
 This powerful and popular text parsing language (RegEx) is used in TextConverter virtually in all contexts, including records recognition and filtering, data extraction and transformation.